tenacityteam/tenacity/CONTRIBUTING.md

 ## In General

 * If you want to make a change, it is best advised that you do make an issue so we can discuss things.
-You may open a pull request without relating to an issue, hwoever.
+You may open a pull request without relating to an issue, however.
   * Careful not to step on anyone's toes, though.
 Someone might be already working on the same thing you have, consult the [Issue Tracker](https://github.com/generic-pers0n/saucedacity/issues) for details

 ## Branches